Finland's largest renovation services company

 ERP is not a supervised entity but its parent company Evli Plc is supervised by the Finnish Financial Supervision Authority.

-Growth: Average annual growth in revenue at least 10 %.
-Profitability: Adjusted EBIT-margin exceeding 5 %.
-Cash flow: Cash flow ratio exceeding 90 %.
-Capital Structure: Net debt to adjusted EBITDA ratio of less than 2.5x
+Growth: Net sales growing faster than the market.
+Profitability: EBIT-margin exceeding 5 %.
+Cash flow: Cash conversion ratio exceeding 90 %.
+Capital Structure: Net debt to adjusted EBITDA ratio of less than 2.5x.
+Dividend: At least 50 % t of the company's annual net profit

 For professional investors wishing to discuss the case, please book a complimentary analyst call